 Thinking About Where Will You Store Your Paddle Board

-For those paddle boarders that live in an apartment or are afraid to have their board stolen if left outside then realistically, your only real option is to purchase inflatable sup.
+For those paddle boarders that live in an apartment or are afraid to have their board stolen if left outside, then realistically, your only real option is to purchase an inflatable sup board.

 Even if you do have the space required, something else to consider is whether you have a roof rack on your vehicle or the strength required to transport a solid board.